-First, we saw in Section \ref{sec:nearext1} that there is a class of near-extremal solutions \eqref{GenNearExt} obeying the boundary conditions \eqref{strictbc}-\eqref{strictbc2} with near-horizon energy $\slash \delta \cQ_{\p_t} = T^{near-ext}\delta \cS_{ext}$.
-However, the charge $\slash \delta\cQ_{\p_t}$ is a heat term which is not integrable when both $T^{near-ext}$ and $\cS_{ext}$ can be varied.
-Moreover, upon scaling the coordinates as $t \rightarrow t/\alpha$ and $r \rightarrow \alpha r$ using the $SL(2,\mathbb R)$ generator \eqref{zeta0}, one obtains the same metric as \eqref{GenNearExt} with $T^{near-ext} \rightarrow T^{near-ext}/\alpha$.
-If one would allow the class of near-extremal solutions \eqref{GenNearExt} and the presence of $SL(2,\mathbb R)$ symmetries in a consistent set of boundary conditions, one would be forced to fix the entropy $\cS_{ext}$ to a constant in order to define integrable charges.
-The resulting vanishing charges would not belong to the asymptotic symmetry algebra.
-Since there is no other obvious candidate for a solution with non-zero near-horizon energy, we argued in Section \ref{sec:nobulkdof} that there is no such solution at all.
+First, we saw in Section~\ref{sec:nearext1} that there is a class of near-extremal solutions~\eqref{GenNearExt} obeying the boundary conditions~\eqref{strictbc}\,--\,\eqref{strictbc2} with near-horizon energy $\slash \delta \cQ_{\p_t} = T^{\mathrm{near-ext}}\delta \cS_{\ext}$.
+However, the charge $\slash \delta\cQ_{\p_t}$ is a heat term, which is not integrable when both $T^{\mathrm{near-ext}}$ and $\cS_{\ext}$ can be varied.
+Moreover, upon scaling the coordinates as $t \rightarrow t/\alpha$ and $r \rightarrow \alpha r$ using the $SL(2,\mathbb R)$ generator~\eqref{zeta0}, one obtains the same metric as \eqref{GenNearExt} with $T^{\mathrm{near-ext}} \rightarrow T^{\mathrm{near-ext}}/\alpha$.
+If one would allow the class of near-extremal solutions~\eqref{GenNearExt} and the presence of $SL(2,\mathbb R)$ symmetries in a consistent set of boundary conditions, one would be forced to fix the entropy $\cS_{\ext}$ to a constant, in order to define integrable charges.
+The resulting vanishing charges would then not belong to the asymptotic symmetry algebra.
+Since there is no other obvious candidate for a solution with non-zero near-horizon energy, we argued in Section~\ref{sec:nobulkdof} that there is no such solution at all.
 If that assumption is correct, the $SL(2,\mathbb R)$ algebra would always be associated with zero charges and would not belong to the asymptotic symmetry group.
-Hence, no additional non-vanishing Virasoro algebra could be derived in a consistent set of boundary conditions.
-For alternative points of view, see \cite{Matsuo:2009sj,Matsuo:2009pg,Rasmussen:2009ix,Matsuo:2010ut}.
+Hence, no additional non-vanishing Virasoro algebra could be derived in a consistent set of boundary conditions which contains the near-horizon geometries.\epubtkFootnote{For arguments in favor of $SL(2,\mathbb R)$ enhancement, see~\cite{Matsuo:2009sj,Matsuo:2009pg,Rasmussen:2009ix,Matsuo:2010ut}.}